 6. Soundscape Park

-Located next to the New World Center, the Soundscape Park is a green urban oasis, and it acts as a tranquil retreat from the city's busy roads.
+Located next to the New World Center, Soundscape Park is a green urban oasis that acts as a tranquil retreat from the city's busy roads.
+This park has many open green spaces and sky-high palm trees, all of which offer a calming effect.

 This location also has another perk; it's incredibly budget-friendly and a perfect picnic spot.
 They also host regular musical performances and art exhibitions.